girliemac/RPi-KittyCam/README.md

 ### 4. Run the Code

-You must run with sudo:
+You must run with sudo, because some modules used in the app requires root access:

 ```
 $ sudo node kittyCam.js